DeLaTorre-23/MeetApp/README.md

 # MEET App

+- " npm run start " to run your application locally.

 MeetApp is serverless, progressive web application (PWA) with React using a test-driven development (TDD) technique.
 The application uses the Google
 Calendar API to fetch upcoming events.